spatie/laravel-event-sourcing/docs/using-reactors/creating-and-configuring-reactors.md

 By default, the package will automatically find and register all reactors found in your application.

-Alternatively, you can also manually register them in the `reactors` key of the `event-projectors` config file.
+Alternatively, you can also manually register them in the `reactors` key of the `event-sourcings` config file.

 They can also be added to the `Projectionist`.
 This can be done anywhere, but typically you would do this in a ServiceProvider of your own.